Government happy with all four remaining contenders to buy Chelsea

-The Government is prepared to usher through Chelsea’s sale to any of the four shortlisted bidders, the PA news agency understands.
+The government is prepared to usher through Chelsea’s sale to any of the four shortlisted bidders.

 Chicago Cubs owners the Ricketts family and Los Angeles Dodgers part-owner Todd Boehly, in partnership with US magnate Mark Walter and British businessman Jonathan Goldstein, have both pushed hard in their bids for the Blues.